 The Vermont Checklist of Species (VTspecies) is aimed at being a comprehensive catalogue of all known species of organisms found in Vermont.
 Like all science, VTspecies is a work in progress.
 Many taxonomic groups remain deficient, and users will notice that many species are still missing from the database.
 Your contributions and feedback are essential to further improve the quality and taxonomic coverage of the VTspecies database.

-The goal of the VLL is to list every distinct species in each taxonomic group from aphids to zooplankton.
+The goal of the VTspecies is to list every distinct species in each taxonomic group from aphids to zooplankton.
 At present, some groups are complete, while others are lacking experts to help determine the faunal list for Vermont.
-Each species in the VLL database is listed with an accepted scientific name, a cited reference and its position in the hierarchical classification.
+Each species in the database is listed with an accepted scientific name, a cited reference and its position in the hierarchical classification.
 Additional common names and synonyms may be provided, but these data are not complete, and for some species none may exist.

 For centuries, scientists have labored to discover and describe the diversity of life here in Vermont and beyond, and discoveries are still being made.
-The VLL database strives to gather and present this work in one place.
+The VTspecies database strives to gather and present this work in one place.